10 Compelling Reasons to Visit Ras Al Khaimah Enchanting UAE Gem

 - Publish Date-

 Which is the first place that pops into your mind when you talk about UAE?
 I bet it's Dubai.
-But do you know there are other places which are there in UAE and you've not heard of?
+But do you know there are other places which are there in UAE that you've not heard of?
 Well, one out of those is Ras Al Khaimah.
-Settled on the majestic Arabian Gulf, Ras al Khaimah is one of the seven Emirates that makes up the United Arab Emirates.
+Settled on the majestic Arabian Gulf, Ras al Khaimah is one of the seven Emirates that make up the United Arab Emirates.
 This emirate is home to many of the residents and is also the capital of the emirate.
-Ras al Khaimah city is known to have two parts in its city: one being the Old Town and the other being Nakheel.
-The northwestern Hajar mountains surround the creek which is home to mangroves.
-Ras Al Khaimah is known to have the most fertile soil among all the Emirates of UAE.
+Ras al Khaimah City is known to have two parts in its city: one being the Old Town and the other being Nakheel.
+The northwestern Hajar mountains surround the creek, which is home to mangroves.
+Ras Al Khaimah is known to have the most fertile soil among all of the Emirates of UAE.

 Ras al Khaimah has had a continuous population for 7000 years.
 This is really rare in any part of the world.
-Which is why there are many remnants from way back and there are many historical and archaeological sites which date from various eras.
-There are also remnants of Umm Al Nar culture which dates back to 3rd Millenium BC.
-The area also has burials of both Wadi Suq and Umm Al Nar preserved.
-There is another burial which is peculiar due to the presence of about 18 fine bronze arrowheads and has been gaining a lot of attention.
+This is why there are many remnants from way back, and there are many historical and archaeological sites that date from various eras.
+There are also remnants of Umm Al Nar culture, which dates back to the 3rd Millenium BC.
+The area also has the burials of both Wadi Suq and Umm Al Nar preserved.
+There is another burial that is peculiar due to the presence of about 18 fine bronze arrowheads and has been gaining a lot of attention.
 Recently there have been studies regarding the four-thousand-year-old human remains which are being conducted.

-Jebel Jais which is home to the highest mountain in UAE is now considered to have the longest zipline which was certified by the Guinness World Records.
+Jebel Jais, which is home to the highest mountain in UAE, is now considered to have the longest zipline, which was certified by the Guinness World Records.
 People from worldwide come for this thrilling experience.
-All the adventure seekers make sure that they visit this place at least once in their lifetime.
+All adventure seekers make sure that they visit this place at least once in their lifetime.
 You can have your own thrilling adventure by travelling through the zipline at speeds that zoom in up to 120 kph to 150 kph.
-This zipline is located at a height of 1680 meters which makes it one of the sports that one with a faint heart can't handle.
-This total flight takes up to two to three minutes just for one way trip and then the participant can land onto a platform before getting on another zip line for their way back flight.
+This zipline is located at a height of 1680 meters, which makes it one of the sports that one with a faint heart can't handle.
+This total flight takes up to two to three minutes just for one way trip, and then the participant can land on a platform before getting on another zip line for their way back flight.
 This zipline extends to a total of 2.83 kilometres.
 It usually costs around 650 dirhams per person.

 Tips you can use while going for the zipline sport:

-1. You can participate in this sport if you're a minimum of 40 kg and a maximum of 130 kg and you should have a height of minimum 122cm.
+- You can participate in this sport if you're a minimum of 40 kg and a maximum of 130 kg, and you should have a height of a minimum of 122cm.

-2. The participants who are under 18 and still meet all of the conditions can go ahead and participate.
-However, it is to be noted that the participant needs a guardian or a parent accompanying him or her during this sport.
+- The participants who are under 18 and still meet all of the conditions can go ahead and participate.
+However, it is to be noted that the participant needs a guardian or a parent to accompany him or her during this sport.

-6. Wearing running or some sturdy shoes are recommended which will help you gain some support.
+- Wearing running or some sturdy shoes is recommended, which will help you gain some support.

-7. If you are coming during winter it is recommended to wear thick jackets which will help against the extreme weather in the mountains.
+- If you are coming during winter, it is recommended to wear thick jackets, which will help against the extreme weather in the mountains.

-8. You can get access to free car parking, toilets, cafe, gift shop and lockers all on-site.
+- You can get access to free car parking, toilets, a cafe, a gift shop, and lockers, all on-site.

 One place you want to go fishing while finding some precious stuff?
 Then Suwaidi pearl farm is the place!
-With a majestic backdrop of most dramatic mountains and as the horizon which slopes slowly into the water, Suwaidi pearl farm is located alongside the sea and mountain that Al Rams settles.
+With a majestic backdrop of the most dramatic mountains and as the horizon slopes slowly into the water, Suwaidi pearl farm is located alongside the sea and mountain that Al Rams settles.
 This place is extremely known for its fishing activities.
-One of the reasons this place is internationally famous is due to its pearl farm and due to its age-old preservation of this farm.
+One of the reasons this place is internationally famous is due to its pearl farm and its age-old preservation of this farm.
 Pearling was once considered a pillar of the country's economy.
-This pillar was first created by Abdullah Al Suwaidi in 2005 which had seen a high rise in the pearl production with much quality that even royals, nobles, and celebrities from faraway land used to covet these.
-It is after Abdullah Al Suwaidi that this place got its name of Suwaidi pearl farm.
-Suwaidi being the last one in the line of generations, is still trying to preserve this pearl farm which would have otherwise gone and forgotten by the world up about a century ago.
+This pillar was first created by Abdullah Al Suwaidi in 2005, which had seen a high rise in pearl production with much quality that even royals, nobles, and celebrities from faraway land used to covet these.
+It was after Abdullah Al Suwaidi that this place got its name Suwaidi pearl farm.
+Suwaidi being the last one in the line of generations is still trying to preserve this pearl farm which would have otherwise gone and forgotten by the world about a century ago.

-One can see the men who dive in the waters in search of pearls and weaving nets and cleaning up after their work is done.
-One can also get a wonderful taste of culture, nature, and the turquoise waters, the mangroves all at one place.
-The incredible lustre from the pearls which are collected makes them the most exquisite among the others found in the world.
+One can see the men who dive into the waters in search of pearls and weaving nets, and cleaning up after their work is done.
+One can also get a wonderful taste of culture, nature, and turquoise waters, the mangroves all in one place.
+The incredible lustre of the pearls which are collected makes them the most exquisite among the others found in the world.
 This is due to the environment in which it is bred.
-It is said that a good environment will ensure a good quality of the pearls.
-The freshwater from the mountains which lowers the salinity in the water is one of the secrets which gives an ideal situation for growing healthy pearl oysters.
+It is said that a good environment will ensure the good quality of the pearls.
+The freshwater from the mountains, which lowers the salinity in the water, is one of the secrets which gives an ideal situation for growing healthy pearl oysters.

-Here what you can do at Suwaidi pearl farm:
+Here is what you can do at Suwaidi pearl farm:

-Now that you've had your vacation full of starry shiny nights and it's time to go back, but you still want more of nature then Al Wadi Nature reserve is a place to soothe all your wishes.
+Now that you've had your vacation full of starry shiny nights and it's time to go back, but you still want more of nature, then Al Wadi Nature Reserve is a place to soothe all your wishes.
 It's time to take your tents out and go for a nature camping trip here at Al Wadi Nature Reserve.
-This place is a marvellous 1235 acre area which is protected within the Wadi Khadeja in Ras Al Khaimah.
+This place is a marvellous 1235-acre area that is protected within the Wadi Khadeja in Ras Al Khaimah.
 With the nature-friendly reserve, you can surely enjoy a lot and get relaxed and stay away from all of the worries you've been through.
 You can take your much-wanted rest here while embracing nature and wildlife at its best.
-This reserve is sure to send you back with a lot of memories to hold on for a lifetime.
-The reserve houses the Ritz-Carlton managed resort Al Wadi Desert in Ras Al Khaimah.
+This reserve is sure to send you back with a lot of memories to hold on to for a lifetime.
+The reserve houses the Ritz-Carlton-managed resort Al Wadi Desert in Ras Al Khaimah.

 Here are 3 things that you'd want to do once you're at the nature reserve: